Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/03_parse_autodetect.py') }}

+### Writing streamed data through iterator

+If you have a generator object containing data/graphs (ex. loaded through a stream), you can easily write it into the `.jelly` format, like in the example given in:

+{{ code_example('rdflib/06_parse_iterator.py')}}

+In general, loading graphs through a stream allows for easier splits given by some logic (ex. you can manually group each graph by date), which may be useful for future tasks, while also preserving internal structure of each graph.

 !!! warning

     Unfortunately, the way this is implemented in RDFLib is a bit wonky, so it will only work if you explicitly import `pyjelly.integrations.rdflib`, or you used `format="jelly"` in the `serialize()` or `parse()` call before.

-### Writing streamed data through iterator

-If you have a generator object containing grouped data/graphs through a stream or your own processes, you can write it into the `.jelly` format, like in the example:

-{{ code_example('rdflib/06_parse_iterator.py')}}